 Applications in the prescribed format will normally only be considered if received not more than 26 nor less than 6 weeks before the advertised start of the meeting to which the application relates

 Applicants will be informed of the outcome of their application and, if successful, of the upper limit of the award as soon as possible after the deadlines above.

-Bursaries and travel grants can only be paid during or after a meeting and against a claim in the prescribed format, supported by original receipts.
+Bursaries and travel grants can only be paid after a meeting and against a claim in the prescribed format, supported by original receipts.
 Claims must be presented within 4 weeks of the advertised closing date of the meeting to which they relate.
 Late claims will not be considered

 Claimants will be required to certify whether any additional funding has been requested/obtained and the amount.
 The amount of any additional funding may be deducted from the amount payable by the Society